Class collaboration: In market economies

-Marxist opposition
+Communist opposition

 Marxists ideologically oppose class collaboration, advocating class struggle.
 Communists additionally favor the formation of a classless society.

 The main Marxist criticism of class collaboration is that class collaboration assumes the state alone can reconcile class antagonism in society and that the strife that gives rise to socialism can be harmonised.
 For Marxists, the capitalist state is a tool used by the bourgeois class, meaning that the state will inevitably favor the employers over employees in class disputes.

-Some Marxists use the term "class collaboration" pejoratively, to describe working-class organisations that do not pursue class struggle.
+Some Marxists use the term "class collaboration" pejoratively to describe working-class organisations that do not pursue class struggle.
 In this sense, the term has connotations of collaborationism.
 In the 1930s, social democracy was labeled social fascism by the Communist International, which maintained that social democracy was a variant of fascism because it shared a corporatist economic model and additionally stood in the way of transitioning to socialism and communism.

 At the same time, communists do not reject all alliances between classes.
 Some communists argue that in a country with a large peasant population, the transition to communism can be accomplished by an alliance between two classes, the peasantry and the proletariat, united against the bourgeois class.
 Mao Zedong's New Democracy concept calls for "the peasantry, the proletariat, the petty bourgeoisie and national and patriotic elements from the bourgeoisie to collectively operate for the building of a socialist society".